-Shielding dimensions and materials by of the reactor pool are as follows:
+Shielding dimensions and materials by of the reactor pool are as follows (See Figure 11-15):

-- 1. Elevation of water and of barytes concrete.
-2. Elevation of water and of ordinary to concrete.
-3. Elevation to of water and of ordinary concrete.
-4. The pool water level is typically above elevation and is full at elevation Safety System Setting is at elevation 417 feet.
-Maximum water level is at elevation .
-Reactor core is at elevation .
-Reactor fuel is stored at elevation and at elevation - 5.
-The thermal column (TC) has been modified for a planned experiment.
+1. Elevation : of water and of barytes c oncrete.
+2. Elevation concrete. : of f water and of ordinary 3.
+Elevation ordinary concrete. : of water and of 4.
+The pool water level is typ Safety System Setting is a Reactor co elevation bically above el t elevation re is at elevatic and at elevati evation .
+Maximu on and is full at elevat m water level is at e .
+Reactor fue ion entropy . elevation el is stored at

+5. The thermal column (TC) has been modified for a planned experiment.
 The graphite has been removed and is replaced with various shielding materials, including borated polyethylene and concrete.
 The TC nose piece has been removed and is replaced with water or a water and graphite fixture depending on experiment needs.
 The TC door has been modified with penetrations for experimental equipment.
 Additional shielding outside the TC may be installed.